 Year Model of your Jeep

-Well, every Jeep, like most car models, are built for a specific application and each have their own strengths and weaknesses.
-So what might be a relatively straight forward fit for one model will require some minor or even major modifications on another.
+Well, every Jeep, like most car models, is built for a specific application and each has its own strengths and weaknesses.
+So what might be a relatively straightforward fit for one model will require some minor or even major modifications on another.

 Wheel Clearance for 35” tires

 If your intention is to run heavy off-road trails which will require maximum suspension articulation, then the 33” tire on a stock suspension will work much better.
 It’s still recommended to upgrade your suspension first to accommodate the bigger wheels and allow for maximum flex over big obstacles.

 Hence, an upgraded suspension will allow you to not only increase your load carrying capabilities for Overlanding, but also stiffen up the ride for better off-road stability.

 Fitting 35’s however will require some additional work.
 There is enough clearance to drive on a flat road since there is enough clearance between the tire and the chassis/frame and other suspension components.
 The story isn’t so good for behind the front bumper.
 There you’ll be scrubbing and scraping all day when clearing off-road obstacles since the clearance is very minimal.
 On the rear it’s clear for everyday travel, however, once you flex the JK you risk ripping off a fender.

 So the Rubicon comes stock with a 33-inch tire.
 This means you should be able to safely upgrade to a 35 tire inch without any dramas and still be well within the operational specs.
 Your speedo should still be reading fairly accurately.
 There are several Jeep Rubicon owners who fitted 315/70R17 tires and went “wheeling” disconnected with no rubbing or body scrub.
 Others claim to have fitted 35/12.5R17 which rubbed off-road without disconnecting the swaybar.